 Direct connection of beef to eaters, people to land is the heart of our work.

-As a buyer and stewardship supporter, you get an amazing deal.
-It works for us because we can keep things simple and keep our business local, and it works for you because it’s healthy, clean, delicious, and economical.
-Our herd is closed for optimally happy healthy animals, 100% grass fed and grass finished.
-Our only supplements are premium hay, mineral salt licks, and kelp meal when they’re really lucky.
-No grain, no fillers, no confusion.
+Our herd is 100% grass fed and grass finished.
+Our only supplements are organic alfalfa, mineral salt licks, and kelp meal when they’re really lucky.
+No grain, no hormone boosters, no nonsense.

-A custom cut quarter, half or whole beef is the best way to stock up on our beef.
+A quarter, half or whole beef is the best way to stock up.

 - Make a deposit for your quarter, half or whole with us.